MaayanLab/clustergrammer-docs/docs/index.rst

 Welcome to Clustergrammer's Documentation!
 ------------------------------------------
-Clustergrammer is an web-based visualization tool that enables users to easily generate highly interactive and shareable/embeddable heatmap visualizations of high-dimensional data.
+Clustergrammer is a web-based tool for visualizing high-dimensional data as interactive and shareable hierarchically clustered heatmaps.
 The front-end is built using D3.js and back-end calculations are done using Python.
 The easiest ways to use Clustergrammer are to:

 - upload a file with your data to the `Clustergrammer web application`_,
 - or visualize your data within a Jupyter notebook using Clustergrammer-Widget.